kyaulabs/win11tweak/README.md

 ### Windows Update

-Eventually you will be able to login and will be presented with the desktop.
+Eventually you will be able to login and will then be presented with the desktop.

 ```
 📌NOTE